 I spent much of my childhood near Anderson, California around cattle, both on our property and in the surrounding pastures and hills.
 It was great training for watching your step.

-Have you ever had an uncomfortable encounter with a cow?
+Have you ever had an uncomfortable hiking encounter with a cow near a trail?
 Do tell!

 Not cows, but I have had a close encounter with some wild boars.
 We were moving down into a ravine and we could hear them nearby.
 Needless to say, we backtracked out of there!